 In short, marketing attribution is used to measure the exact financial impact each channel has on your overall marketing performance.
-And because of that, marketing attribution isn’t only recommended, but necessary to use in 2021 if you want to break ground in your industry.
+And because of that, marketing attribution isn’t only recommended, but necessary to use if you want to break ground in your industry.

 In fact, 44% of marketing professionals plan to implement multi-touch attribution in the next year.
 That means if you don’t have any plans to make marketing attribution a priority, you may miss out on the opportunity to reach new business.

 But, what’s the catch?
 Is marketing attribution really that important in the grand scheme of things?
 We will give you a spoiler.
 It is.

 Marketing attribution is important because it gives businesses a better understanding of what works and what doesn’t.
 From paid ads to social media, marketing attribution allows your teams to hone in and improve upon different areas of marketing that need to be tweaked.
 This can include creative imagery, personalization efforts, or even channels that you need to utilize more.
 You can view these insights by using data management tools where you can even get a holistic view of digital marketing performance across a wide variety of channels.
 There are many different attribution models in digital marketing for measuring success, so make sure the digital marketing KPIs you choose are in line with your goals.

 All in all, as more and more channels begin to enter the digital scene, it’s understood that the buyer’s journey is far from linear.
 And, without marketing attribution, your team will practically be shooting arrows in the dark.

 So, how can you use marketing attribution to amplify your returns?
 Today, we are going to share three actionable steps you need to take to skyrocket your growth through marketing attribution.
 Let’s get started.